pkardas/notes/books/speech-and-language-processing.md

 Bidirectional RNN = forward and backward networks combined together.
 In these 2 independent networks input is processed form the start to the end and from the end to the start.
 Also very effective for sequence classification.

+It is difficult to train RNNs for tasks that require a network to make use of information distant from the current point of processing.
+RNNs can not carry forward critical information because of hidden layers and because they are fairly local.

+LSTM - Long Short-Term Memory - divide the context management problem into two sub-problems:

+- removing information no longer needed from the context
+- adding information likely to be needed for later decision making

+LSTM is capable of mitigating the loss of distant information.
+However there are still RNNs, so relevant information can be lost.

+Transformers - approach to sequence processing that eliminates recurrent connections and returns to architectures reminiscent of the fully connected networks.
+Transformers are made up of stacks of networks of the same length of simple linear layers, feedforward networks and custom connections.

+Transformers use *self-attention layers* - they allow network to directly extract and use information from arbitrarily large contexts without the need to pass it through intermediate recurrent connections as in RNNs.

+At the core of an attention-based approach is the ability to compare an intem of the interest to a collection of other items in way that reveals their relevance in the current context.